Chronic Sinusitis and Sinus Surgery

-It is estimated that over 37 million people in the United States suffer from sinusitis (also known as rhinosinusitis) each year, making it one of the most common health conditions that affect Americans.
-The symptoms of bacterial sinusitis mimic that of colds and allergies so that number may be even higher.
-Whatever the number of affected people, it is certainly a pervasive problem that is often difficult to diagnose and treat.
+It is estimated that over 37 million people in the United States suffer from sinusitis (also known as rhinosinusitis) each year.
+The symptoms of bacterial sinusitis mimic that of colds and allergies, making it a pervasive problem that is often difficult to diagnose and treat.
 Acute bacterial sinusitis is an infection of the sinus cavities caused by bacteria, often preceded by a cold, allergy attack, or irritation by environmental pollutants.
 Bacterial sinusitis, unlike a cold or allergy, requires antibiotic medication to treat the infection and prevent future complications.
 Normally, mucus collecting in the sinuses drains into the nasal passages.
 Sinuses affected by a cold or an allergy attack become inflamed and unable to drain.
 This may lead to an acute infection needing specific sinus infection treatment.

 When you have frequent sinusitis or the infection lasts more than three months, you may have chronic sinusitis.
 Untreated chronic sinusitis may cause damage to the sinus cavities and/or the cheekbones.
 If your doctor suspects you have chronic sinusitis, intensive antibiotic therapy may be prescribed.
 If your sinuses have physical obstructions to proper drainage, surgery may be an option, but should only be considered if medical treatment fails or if there is a nasal obstruction that cannot be otherwise corrected.
 Functional endoscopic sinus surgery (FESS) is recommended for certain types of sinus disease.
 With the endoscope, our ENT surgeons can look directly into the nose which allows them to remove diseased tissue and polyps while clearing the narrow channels between the sinuses.